• Rabinowitch, David (Canadian, b. 1943)

 • Regina Five

 A group of five abstract painters from Regina, Saskatchewan, known for their group exhibition Five Painters from Regina at the National Gallery of Canada in 1961.
-The group included Kenneth Lochhead, Arthur McKay, Douglas Morton, Ted Goodwin, and Ronald Bloore.
+The group included Kenneth Lochhead, Arthur McKay, Douglas Morton, Ted Godwin, and Ronald Bloore.
 Their works can be characterized as nonfigurative, and they were heavily influenced by the Emma Lake Artists’ Workshops and the art critic Barnett Newman.

 • Reichertz, Mathew (Canadian, b.1969)